advance100/doc_webpack/resolving.md

 * resolve a **relative path** (shape: `./xyz` or `../xyz`)
 * resolve a **module path** (shape: `xyz` or `xyz/abc`)

-> Even while this description suggest a serial process, the process is running completly async and parallel.
+> Even while this description suggest a serial process, the process is running completely async and parallel.

 > The process is simplified.